Easy Winter Packing List For Kids

 For the best sushi in Big Sky, head to Blue Buddha Sushi Lounge in Big Sky Town Center.
 Blue Buddha is fun and funky with a fantastic menu of traditional Japanese cuisine with a contemporary spin and drinks with a twist!
 The menu features everything from traditional sushi and specialty rolls to tasty appetizers and entrees with a Japanese spin on classic Montana dishes (like Bison marinated in a Japanese Katsu sauce!).
 For happy hour, after-dinner drinks and dancing, and a unique experience in the art of Japanese mixology, Blue Buddha’s cocktail lounge, The Drunken Monk, is open nightly next door.
 Blue Buddha also offers traditional Omakase private dinners and chef services for a Japanese dining experience in your Big Sky vacation rental.

-Open Daily for Lunch & Dinner
+Open Daily: Lunch & Dinner

-Phone: (406) 995-2728
+Phone: (406) 995-4244

 6. Ousel & Spur Pizza Company